Sports

 Our vision for P.E:

-• We want our children to have a love of sport and know how to live a healthy lifestyle.
+- We want our children to have a love of sport and know how to live a healthy lifestyle.

-• We want to foster a positive attitude to sport for all children.
+- We want to foster a positive attitude to sport for all children.

-• All children to have a chance to compete and take part in a sporting events for the school.
+- All children to have a chance to compete and take part in a sporting events for the school.

-• Children to experience a wide range of sport and develop a range of skills.
+- Children to experience a wide range of sport and develop a range of skills.

 Implementation of P.E:

 Physical education at St Helen’s seeks to provide a balance of individual and team co-operative and competitive activities to cater for each pupil’s abilities and preferences.
-PE lessons are taught by Miss Clarke, outside sports coaches, or class teachers.
-The school aims to develop children’s enjoyment, confidence and skill in physical activity and to introduce them to the pleasure of sport.
+PE lessons are taught by outside sports coaches, or class teachers.
+The school aims to develop children’s enjoyment, confidence and skills in physical activity and to introduce them to the pleasure of sport.
 Pupils will be taught a full range of physical skills throughout each year.

 Competitive Sport:

-During the past year (2022/23) we have hosted and competed in a range of compeitions including: football, netball, cricket, rounders, chess, table tennis, tag rugby, mutli sports, indoor athletics, world sports and district sports.
-At school, the following clubs have been available (2022/23): table tennis, rounders, multi sports, athletics, forest school, football, tennis, netball, chess and fencing.
-Throughout the year, we try to invite visitors in so children have access to a wide range of opportunities.
-Most recently this has included an ex-olympian gymnast coming in or having circus skills workshiops take place at school.
+At school, the following clubs have been previously available: table tennis, rounders, multi sports, athletics, forest school, football, tennis, netball, chess and fencing.
+Throughout the year, we try to invite a variety of visitors.
+Previously, this has included an ex-olympian gymnast coming in or having circus skills workshops take place at school.

 Sport uptake: